Agriculture in King County, Washington

 Local Food Initiative

-King County is working to establish a food pipeline between local growers and cities with hungry residents.
+King County is working to establish a food pipeline between local growers and cities with hungry, healthy residents.

 - Local food video: episode 15 of Yard Talk